 Murchison Meteorite falls near its namesake town ~100 miles

-N of Melbourne, Australia.
-The well-observed fall is famous
+north of Melbourne, Australia.
+The well-observed fall, and

-for totalling nearly 100 kg of carbonaceous chondrite material
+nearly 100 kg of carbonaceous chondrite material rich in

-almost 7 kg.
-In 2020, geochemists identified bits of silicon
+In 2020, geochemists identified bits of silicon carbide that

-carbide that date to 7 billion years old, making this the
+date to 7 billion years old, meaning they were interstellar

 - Sep 30, 1880 - Henry Draper makes the first photo of